Professor in Education and Head of Moray House School of Education and Sport, University of Edinburgh

-Before joining Anglia Ruskin in 2014, Professor Andrews was Professor in English and Dean of the Faculty of Children and Learning at Institute of Education/University College London.
-He moved to London from Yorkshire, and from his post as Professor of Education at the University of York.
+Professor Andrews has held posts as Professor of Education and Head of Department of Educational Studies at the University of York; Professor in English and Dean of the Faculty of Children and Learning at UCL Institute of Education; and Professor in English Education and Head of School at UEA.
 He started his career teaching English in schools in London and Hong Kong, then moved to a lectureship at the University of Hull in 1987.
-He took a Professorship at Middlesex University in 1994.
+He took his first Professorship at Middlesex University in 1994.